gschmutz/iot-vehicle-tracking-demo/README.md

 ## Prepare Environment

-The environment is completley based on docker containers.
+The environment is completely based on docker containers.
 In order to easily start the multiple containers, we are going to use Docker Compose.
 You need to have at least 8 GB of RAM available, better is 12 GB or 16 GB.

-Clone the github repo
+Clone the GitHub repo

 ```
 git clone https://github.com/gschmutz/iot-truck-demo.git